AdguardTeam/KnowledgeBase/docs/general/extensions.md

 ### Where can you get more userscripts?{#more-userscripts}

-As userscripts are mainly created by enthusiasts, you should be cautious when installing them.
+Since userscripts are mainly created by enthusiasts, you should be cautious when installing them.
 Any script from an unknown source carries a potential risk.
 Yet, there is a great variety of interesting scripts that, if installed carefully and responsibly, can really make using some websites more convenient.

 Here we will describe some of the most popular userscript catalogs.